The Rise of Patented Seeds

 Today this common understanding is under threat where the power of a court can deem seed sharing illegal, while in turn empowering a corporation to claim ownership of a seed which took generations to become what we know today.
 These are plants protected by utility patents.

-Seeds in Common believes that plant utility patenting poses a risk to seed diversity and our collective seed freedom. we are raising awareness about this threat and mobilizing our communities to identify and boycott utility patented seeds. it is interestingly noticeable how diffifult it can be to find this information, so we have collected a list of known patented seeds for all to to explore to make informed seed purchases.
+Seeds in Common believes that plant utility patenting poses a risk to seed diversity and our collective seed freedom.
+We are raising awareness about this threat and mobilizing our communities to identify and boycott utility-patented seeds.
+It is interestingly noticeable how difficult it can be to find this information, so we have collected a list of known patented seeds for all to to explore to make informed seed purchases.